Sciss/SwingTree/README.md

 # Scala Swing Tree Wrapper

-This is a fork of the original project by Ken Scambler.
-It is currently placed in the public domain (see [issue #6](https://github.com/kenbot/ScalaSwingTreeWrapper/issues/6)).
+This is a fork of the original project by Ken Scambler which was placed in the public domain (see [issue #6](https://github.com/kenbot/ScalaSwingTreeWrapper/issues/6)).

-The purpose of this fork/branch is to move to a private name space (`de.sciss.swingtree`) in order to make this package available on Maven Central for ad hoc use, without the danger of colliding with a possible future `scala.swing` package, should this ever be incorporated into the standard Scala library.
+The purpose of this fork/branch, using a BSD style license, is to move to a private name space (`de.sciss.swingtree`) in order to make this package available on Maven Central for ad hoc use, without the danger of colliding with a possible future `scala.swing` package, should this ever be incorporated into the standard Scala library.

 So to link to this fork: